 Engage in a one-on-one conversation with the leader to get their feedback.
 Develop a positive, healthier relationship by disarming your defense mechanism.

 Ask what you are doing well and what they would like to see more of.
-Engage in an honest dialogue.
+Engage in an honest dialogue and use an authentic voice.
 This is a step to finding common ground in an undesirable setting.

 Beware of the circumstances surrounding the messy leadership.
-Not all bad leaders are the same.
+The characteristics of a bad leader are not all the same.
 Changing habits can be really hard.
 Despite having the best intentions, change sometimes doesn’t happen.
 It takes great energy to be mindful, self-aware, self-regulating, planning, reflecting, monitoring, adjusting etc.

 At some point, you may have to decide whether to stay in your current job or not.
 In the end, if you stay, make the most of it rather than complain, which drains your energy and that of those you complain to.
 The quality of your life depends on your attitude and how you handle challenging situations.